aurajs/website/source/about/index.md

 ## A Quick Example

-### How does it work ?
+### How does it work?

 To build your app, you can assemble components via AuraJS's HTML API, by using the `data-aura-*` attributes.

 Let's take an example.
 Let's say that we want to build a Github Issues app.
-We need to be able to :
+We need to be able to:

 * Display lists of issues from specific repos
 * Filter those issues

 Now let's make some components, but first we need a way to talk to [Github's API](http://developer.github.com/v3/issues/).

-Here is a simple [AuraJS extension](/getting-started#extending-aura) that does just that :
+Here is a simple [AuraJS extension](/getting-started#extending-aura) that does just that:

 **extensions/aura-github.js**